Valentin2508247/pacman/README.md

 ***
 # How to run
 You need
-+installed Python 3.7
++  Python 3.7
-+Windows x64 computer
++ Windows x64 computer
-+MongoDb running on localhost
++ MongoDb running on localhost
-+Python in Visual Studio
++ Python in Visual Studio
-+pymongo library
++ pymongo library
-+pygame library
++ pygame library
 Open project in Visual Studio and run it or
 execute cmd comands:
-cd project_destination
+cd *project_destination*
 python PacMan\Main.py